Finding a Top Financial Advisor Firm in Las Vegas, Nevada

 Since 2009, Kingsbridge Wealth Management, Inc. has been providing financial advice to mostly high-net-worth individuals and their families.
 At a minimum, you’ll need $5 million to open an account with Kingsbridge, giving it one of the highest account minimums on this list.

 The firm’s staff also boasts numerous qualifications, including a certified financial planner (CFP) and a certified public accountant (CPA).
 Its president is both a certified investment management analyst (CIMA) and a certified private wealth advisor (CPWA).

 You may be offered insurance by this firm, as it is a licensed insurance broker.
 However, because the firm’s advisors are fiduciaries, they’re legally required to act in your best interest at all times.

 Kingsbridge Wealth Management Background

-Although this fee-based firm is young, all three of the employees who manage client assets average 18 years of experience in the financial industry.
-David J. Dunn, the firm’s president, has personally accumulated 24 years altogether in wealth management.
+Although this fee-based firm is young, all three of the employees who manage client assets average around 20 years of experience in the financial industry.
+David J. Dunn, the firm’s president, has personally accumulated 25 years altogether in wealth management.